dohertyd/GB/README.md

 ### Build the iOS Application

-In Xcode, open ```iOS/GolgiBird/Golgi Bird/Golgi Bird.xcodeproj``` then build and install the application on one or more
+In Xcode, open ```iOS/GolgiBird/Golgi Bird/Golgi Bird.xcodeproj``` then build and install the application on one or more iOS devices.